jcsmei/IS211_FINAL/README.md

 Flask is a light weight micro-framework for Python web developement.
 It works intuitively within the context of HTML structure with Python.

 This "small" Flask blogging app demostrates modern web developement in a MVC model.
-Where each func

 Initial screen should have no posts: